Fitness centers offer consumers many options. Deciding which service is right for you can be a significant financial

 Not all fitness centers are finanically sound.
 Some centers close within a short period of time or fail to open at all.
 If another company buys the facility you join, the new owner may be under no obligation to honor your contract.
-If a center closes and has no money, you should contact the Bureau of Consumer Protection.
+If a center closes and has no money to refund a fitness center service prepayment, then you should contact the Bureau of Consumer Protection.
 State law requires that fitness center contracts contain a three-day cancellation right so that new members can think about and cancel the membership if they wish.

 The law requires disclosure in the contract of the full membership price.
 All